Everything you love about lasagna, loaded with nourishing bone broth, and in a fast prep, packable soup form!

 - Add the garlic and cook for a minute.

-- Add the stock, beef, and tomatoes and bring to a boil.
+- Add the broth and tomatoes and bring to a boil.

-- Do not reduce to a simmer – add the noodles and boil in the stock until the pasta is cooked.
+- Do not reduce to a simmer – add the pasta and boil the pasta in the broth until the pasta is al dente.